Strategy11/formidable-forms/readme.txt

 See all [Formidable Zapier Integrations](https://zapier.com/apps/formidable/integrations).

 == Changelog ==
+= 6.10 =
+* New: Field data for shortcodes is now stored in memory and reused on the settings page and form builder page for a significant page load speed improvement for forms with a lot of fields.
+* Fix: Payments using a currency that uses a comma as the decimal separator would have an incorrect amount value when the amount value had a single decimal point like 11,5.
+* Fix: Field error elements would inconsistently use either IDs or field keys in their ID values.
+An update has been made to use always use field keys.
+* Several deprecated PHP functions have been removed including FrmFormsHelper::template_install_html, FrmFormsHelper::available_count, FrmFormsHelper::builder_submit_button, FrmFieldsHelper::get_shortcode_tag, FrmFieldsController::include_single_field, and FrmFormsController::new_form.
+* Several deprecated front end JavaScript functions have been removed including frmFrontForm.goingToPreviousPage, frmFrontForm.hideOrShowFields, frmFrontForm.hidePreviouslyHiddenFields, frmFrontForm.checkDependentDynamicFields, frmFrontForm.checkDependentLookupFields, and frmFrontForm.loadGoogle.
+* Some front end JavaScript code for supporting Internet Explorer has been dropped, helping to reduce the size of JavaScript required on the front end.

 = 6.9.1 =
 * New: Some data used for field settings is now stored in memory and reused in order to significantly improve performance in the form builder for forms with a lot of fields.
 * Fix: Rootline and progress bar elements would not appear when using some position settings with the new submit button field.